L13/vscode-diff/README.md

 ## What's new in Diff Folders 0.33.0

+- Added `Compare` and `Compare in New Panel` to context menu in favorites and history.
+- Added `Reveal in Finder/Explorer` and `Open in Integrated Terminal` to context menu in favorites and history.
 - Added `Copy Left Path` and `Copy Right Path` to context menu in favorites and history.
+- Added `l13Diff.openInNewDiffPanel`.
+- Supports `Open Workspace`, `Open as Workspace` and `Add Folders to Workspace` in favorites and history.
+Requires version 0.20.0 of [Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects).
-- Changed `l13Projects.initialFavoriteGroupState` to `l13Projects.initialFavoriteGroupsState`.
+- Changed `l13Diff.initialFavoriteGroupState` to `l13Diff.initialFavoriteGroupsState`.
-- Changed values for `l13Projects.initialFavoriteGroupsState` to lower case.
+- Changed values for `l13Diff.initialFavoriteGroupsState` to lower case.
+- Removed `Open` and `Open & Compare` from context menu in favorites and history.
+- Removed `l13Diff.openFavoriteAndCompare`.

 ## Index